facebook/react/docs/docs/reconciliation.md

 1. The algorithm will not try to match sub-trees of different components classes.
 If you see yourself alternating between two components classes with very similar output, you may want to make it the same class.
 In practice, we haven't found this to be an issue.

 2. Keys should be stable, predictable, and unique.
-Unstable keys (like those produced by Math.random()) will cause many nodes to be unnecessarily re-created, which can cause performance degradation and lost state in child components.
+Unstable keys (like those produced by Math.random()) will cause many elements to be unnecessarily re-created, which can cause performance degradation and lost state in child components.